top of page

 We have the patience of a saint (mostly 😉), the organisational skills of Marie Kondo and the medical knowledge of a junior doctor.
 Truly, from prescriptions to poo cleanups, we’ve dealt with it all.

-So what does it really mean to be a carer?
+So what does it really mean to be an unpaid carer?
 We’ve highlighted some of the unique, weird, wonderful and poignant things that only people who care for someone else can relate to.

 From the good and the bad to the hilarious, we’d love to know how many things on this list have struck a chord with you, and what else you would add!
 Share with us on social media @mobilisecare.